danmalcolm/BuildUp/README.md

     var ages1 = Generator.Constant(21); // { 21, 21, 21 ... }
     var ages2 = IntGenerator.Random(18, 60); // { random values between 18 and 60 }

-Then, you combine your generators in interesting ways to create more complex objects:
+Then, you combine simple generators to create more complex objects:

     var userGenerator = from code in StringGenerator.Numbered("user-{0}") from dateOfBirth in DateGenerator.Random("1970-01-01", "2000-12-31")